 # Executing Test Cases via command line

-Run command of vrest-ng-cli binary is used for running the API test cases on command line that are stored in a project directory.
+Run command of vrest-ng-cli binary is used for running the API test cases on the command line that are stored in a project directory.

 # Usage Instructions